-Mental Health Month gives employers the chance to highlight mental wellbeing with their people and let them know they’re here to offer support.
+October is Mental Health Month.
+This important focus reminds employers to highlight mental wellbeing with their people and let them know they’re here to offer support.

-‘Employers are playing a more important role in the mental health of their people than ever before, with leaders really stepping up to the plate,’ says SuperFriend Impact Manager, Renada Lee.
+SuperFriend Impact Manager Renada Lee adds, ‘Employers are playing a more important role in the mental health of their people than ever before, with leaders stepping up to the plate.’

-Signs your employees may need some extra support‘The workplace (virtual or otherwise) provides a crucial environment for employers to observe the changes in daily behaviour, which could signal that someone might need extra support.
-This can look different for each individual, so knowing how people behave on a good day is vital to being able to detect if something’s changed,’ says Carly.
+‘The workplace (virtual or otherwise) provides a crucial environment for employers to observe changes in daily behaviour, which could signal someone might need extra support.
+This can look different for everyone, so knowing how people behave on a good day is vital to being able to detect if something’s changed,’ says Carly.

-It’s also important to be aware of some common signs of declining mental health, such as:
+It’s also important to be aware of some common signs of declining mental health.

 - Withdrawing from those around them